ShirinG/shirinsplayground/content/page/about.md

 ![Photo codecentric](https://www.codecentric.de/_next/image?url=https%3A%2F%2Fmedia.graphassets.com%2Foutput%3Dformat%3Awebp%2FNUbyJo12TcyIcJtuPL7P&w=1080&q=75)

 My name is [Dr. Shirin Elsinghorst](https://bit.ly/m/shirin_elsinghorst) (born Glander).
 I'm a biologist turned bioinformatician turned data scientist.
+Currently I work as Team Lead and Consultant Data & AI.
 During my PhD and Postdoc I worked with quantitative traits & Next Generation Sequencing data in the context of Plant Evolutionary Biology and Genetic Epidemiology of diseases.
 I then chose to leave academia and became a data scientist for the German IT company [codecentric](https://www.codecentric.de/standorte/muenster/muenster-team).
 In this capacity, I have been gaining experience in a range of fields and applications around Data Analysis and Applied AI.
 In order to gain insight into different types of data, I am using a wide variety of tools - from (Bayesian) statistics to machine learning models, neural nets, generative AI and many more.
 The topics Explainable & Responsible AI and Data Storytelling are particularly important to me in order to share the potential benefits of data and AI with experts on non-experts alike.

 My preferred tool for data analysis has been R but I also work with Python.
 I am also very passionate about teaching and sharing knowledge, so I give workshops, talk at conferences or [meetups](https://youtu.be/81UqFUk5B9I), write blog posts and organize the [MünsteR R-users group on meetup.com](https://shiring.github.io/r_users_group/2017/05/20/muenster_r_user_group).

 ![My journey to Data Science](https://shiring.github.io/netlify_images/my_story_wml3zm.png)

-I teach a [Data Camp course on hyperparameter tuning with R](https://www.datacamp.com/courses/hyperparameter-tuning-in-r) (**UPDATE:** Before you take this course please consider [the info about the sexual harrassment scandal surrounding DataCamp](https://shirinsplayground.netlify.com/2019/04/consider_data_camp)!) and I'm on the program committee of the [Minds Mastering Machines M3 conference](https://m3-konferenz.de/programmkomitee.php).
+I used to teach a [Data Camp course on hyperparameter tuning with R](https://www.datacamp.com/courses/hyperparameter-tuning-in-r) (**UPDATE:** Before you take this course please consider [the info about the sexual harrassment scandal surrounding DataCamp](https://shirinsplayground.netlify.com/2019/04/consider_data_camp)!) and I'm on the program committee of the [Minds Mastering Machines M3 conference](https://m3-konferenz.de/programmkomitee.php).

 <br>

-I am also mom of two precious boys, who are not leaving me much time to persue coding at the moment. ;-) In 2022 and 2023, I trained and certified as a [volunteer lactation consultant](https://shirinsplayground.netlify.app/page/stibe/).
+I am also mom of two boys, who are not leaving me much time to persue coding at the moment. ;-) In 2022 and 2023, I trained and certified as a [volunteer lactation consultant](https://shirinsplayground.netlify.app/page/stibe/).

 <br>